atropos-null/LS/py109/py109_studyguide.md

 **Truthiness** refers to how Python evaluates values in a boolean context (like in an `if` statement).

-When Python encounters a value in a condition (like in an if statement), it evaluates the truthiness of that value.
-Any value that is not in the falsy list evaluates as true (is truthy).
+When Python encounters a value in a condition (like in an `if` statement), it evaluates the truthiness of that value.
+Any value that is not in the falsy list evaluates as `True` (is truthy).
 Remember: a value that "evaluates as true" is not the same as being equal to `True`.

 Falsy values in Python include: